anisa-bila/DisasterM3/execution_notes.md

 ## Known Dependencies

 ### Module Installation
 Many modules require installation to move forward with the script.
-Each module is allocated a different size.
+Each module varies in size and installation time..

-### Linux or Docker Support
+### Linux or Docker Required
 VLLM module performs better in Linux or Docker environments.
 Linux is highly recommended and best-supported for vLLM, designed for high-performance server environments with GPU support.

 ### GPU Dependency